Submissions

 Preparing

-Transfering your presentation at the LESLLA Symposium into an academic article is not an easy task for most people and it requires some dedication and experience.
+Transfering your presentation at the LESLLA Symposium into an academic article is not easy for most people and requires some dedication and experience.
 There are plenty of good books and reports available to help you with this process.
-Here we have gathered an incomprehensive (!) list of documents that we found useful.
+Here, we have gathered an incomprehensive (!) list of documents that we found helpful.

 Have a resource to share?
 Contact us!